float3/3lang/README.md

-# 3lang
+# lang
-3lang is a interpreted functional toy language written in F#
+lang is a interpreted functional toy language written in F#

 ## why
 this project was my first F# program as well as my first experience in making a language

 ## examples
-the following are example programs written in 3lang
+the following are example programs written in lang

 Fibonacci Numbers:
 ```fs